Oakfield Trust is the trading name for Clondalkin Community Property Development CLG.

 We provide a range of property-based services and related supports aimed at helping community and local projects to succeed and flourish with a view to benefitting the wider community.
 Our primary activity is Property Management & Development involving the acquisition, customisation and management of properties that are leased to organisations working with marginalised groups in socially excluded communities.

 We currently have a property portfolio of 5 commercial properties in Clondalkin.
 Of these premises, 3 are owned by Oakfield Trust and have been let to anchor tenants, while 2 other properties are leased and sub-let to community-based organisations.

-All profits from Oakfield Trust are reinvested in the above named companies and/or have been used to support other community based projects and social enterprises in the Clondalkin area.
-Oakfield Trust has provided a range of very critical and significant supports to a number or projects in the Clondalkin area in the form of: feasibility studies, start-up grants, business development supports, project loans, project management and capacity development for social enterprises.
+All profits from Oakfield Trust are reinvested into our companies in order to consolidate and expand the range of properties we can make available to the community as well as supporting other community-based projects and local organisations in the Clondalkin area.
+Over the last 20 years we have provided a range of property-based supports to a number of projects in the Clondalkin area in the form of: feasibility studies, start-up grants, business development supports, project loans, project management and capacity development.